Climate Action

 Energy-efficient operations of our restaurants have been a long-term priority in our efforts to reduce GHG emissions.
 We continuously develop and deploy high-efficiency equipment and facilities and apply technology to develop digital, automated, and smart restaurants.
 Meanwhile, our effective management practices also help to improve the energy efficiency of our own operations.

 Yum China recognizes the importance of utilizing renewable energy to bolster our climate resilience and support our low-carbon transition.
+We are actively exploring and implementing reliable, affordable, and scalable renewable energy solutions across Yum China's over 16,000 restaurants and 33 logistics centers nationwide, continuously optimizing our energy structure.

 Climate Disclosure 2021 TCFD